Greetings and welcome new faculty members!

 Additionally, the Williams people directory and the course catalog links to your faculty profile.
 Please double check to make sure that the information on your faculty profile is accurate.
 If information is incorrect on your faculty profile, please email Gerrit Blauvelt at [email protected].
+Information on updating your directory photo can be found here.
 You will need an account on your department’s website before you can make changes to your profile.
 If you have an account, you should be able to log into the site.
 If you can’t log in, contact your department’s administrative assistant or the web team to set up an account for you.
-More information on updating your profile can be found here.
+More information on personalizing your profile can be found here.

 You may need guidance in navigating the wide spectrum of benefits offered by the college.
 Visit Human Resources for more information on benefits and tips on getting connected in the community.